Danor93/Articles-Chat/server/README.md

 # Go API Gateway

 This service acts as the API gateway for the Article Chat system.
-It handles HTTP requests from the frontend, manages caching with Redis, and forwards requests to the RAG service.
+It handles HTTP requests from the frontend, manages user authentication with PostgreSQL, caches responses with Redis, and forwards requests to the RAG service.

 ## What it does

 - Routes API requests between frontend and backend services
+- **User Authentication**: Secure signup, login, and session management with PostgreSQL
+- **Conversation History**: Persistent chat storage and retrieval
 - Caches responses in Redis for fast repeated queries
 - Handles concurrent requests with worker pools
 - Provides health check endpoints

 ## Requirements

-- Go 1.22 or higher
+- Go 1.24 or higher
+- PostgreSQL 15+ (for authentication and data storage)
 - Redis (optional, will use memory cache if not available)

 ## Setup

 1. Copy the environment file:

 ```bash
 cd server
 cp .env.example .env
 ```

 2. Install dependencies:

 ```bash
 go mod tidy
 go mod download